AliSoftware/alisoftware.github.io/_posts/2015-12-05-the-opensource-experience.md

 categories: oss
 ---

 As you all know, [Swift just went OpenSource earlier this week](https://swift.org).
-That's huge news for the community, and there have been plenty of posts about that already explainging what a game changer that is.
+That's huge news for the community, and there have been plenty of posts about that already explaining what a game changer that is.
-And now for something completely different™, today I'll take this opportunity to talk about my own experience with OpenSource and how contributing to OSS can be a very enlighting for everybody.
+And now for something completely different™, today I'll take this opportunity to talk about my own experience with OpenSource and how contributing to OSS can be very enlighting for everybody.

 ## Introduction: The big deal with Swift OSS